Drug & Alcohol Rehab in Colchester

 The Dangers of Being a High Functioning Substance Abuser

-There are a number of reasons for why being a high functioning substance abuser in Colchester can be more dangerous that being a stereotypical substance abuse including:
+There are a number of reasons for why being a high functioning substance abuser in Colchester can be more dangerous than being a stereotypical substance abuse including:

 - The individual can use their successes in life as evidence that they do not need drug rehabs are any other type of addiction help.
 There will be plenty of people who agree with this person that their successes prove that they are living the good life